JeffGiroux/f5_terraform/AWS/Autoscale_via_lb/README.md

 - Variables are configured in variables.tf
 - Sensitive variables like AWS SSH keys are configured in terraform.tfvars
   - ***Note***: Other items like BIG-IP password are stored in AWS Secrets Manager.
 Refer to the [Prerequisites](#prerequisites).
-- This template uses Declarative Onboarding (DO) for the initial configuration.
-As part of the onboarding script, it will download the RPM automatically.
-See the [DO documentation](http://f5.com/DODocs) for details on how to use Declarative Onboarding on your BIG-IP VE(s).
 - Files
   - main.tf - resources for provider, versions
   - bigip.tf - resources for BIG-IP autoscaling group, launch template, security groups